TheCarsonWest/nerd-emoji/apush/people/Herbert Hoover.md

 * **Great Depression:** Hoover's presidency is synonymous with the Great Depression, the worst economic crisis in U.S. history.
 * **Legacy:** Hoover's administration is widely criticized for failing to adequately address the Depression.
 His policies were seen as ineffective and insensitive to the suffering of Americans.
-* **New Deal:** Hoover's successor, [[Franklin D]].
-Roosevelt, implemented the New Deal, a set of economic and social programs that ultimately helped pull the country out of the Depression.
+* **New Deal:** Hoover's successor, [[Franklin D. Roosevelt]], implemented the New Deal, a set of economic and social programs that ultimately helped pull the country out of the Depression.
 # [[APUSH people]]